tech41-de/AudioCallBackTemplate/README.md

 # AudioCallBackTemplate
-Low Latency Audio Callback Xcode Template in Swift and C++
+Low Latency Audio Callback Xcode Template in Swift and C++ for IoS.

 This template can be used to build audio applications on IoS supporting SwiftUI and fast rendering of Audio DSP code in C++.
 The Audio Unit runs in the same process as the host App, which simplifies development.